-October was Breast Cancer Awareness Month.
+October is Breast Cancer Awareness Month.
 It’s a month that is about supporting each other through healing and awareness.

 A big part of awareness for me is dispelling the myths when it comes to the many kinds of breast cancer, their supposed causes, and how well they respond to “treatment.”
 For conventional medicine, this treatment mostly means chemotherapy, radiation, and surgery.